What is an IP address

 IPv4 IP Address Numbers

 IPv6 is a 128-bit meaning there are 2 power 128 = 3.47 * 10 to power 38 IP addresses.
-These are enough to connect all devices that will ever be invented in this world in future.
+These are enough IP addresses to connect all devices that manufacture will ever manufacture in future.
 This will solve the IPv4 exhaustion.

-However, with technological advancement and invention of the Internet of Things (IoT), but still, with NAT, IP address exhaustion is a matter of when not if.
-It is for this reason that IPv6 was invented.
+However, with technological advancement and invention of the IoT, but still, with NAT, IP address exhaustion is a matter of when not if.
+To solve this, computer scientist invented IPv6 was invented.

 An example of IPV4 address is 192.168.1.1 while 2001:AA0C:AD12:0000:0000:7AE2:324A is an example of IPv6 IP address.

-While IPV4 IP address was in danger of exhaustion, IPV6 syntax has enough IP address that is expected to serve IOT IP address demand.
+While IPV4 IP address was in danger of exhaustion, IPV6 syntax has enough IP addresses that are expected to meet IoT IP address demand.